 3. Readability & Legibility

-No matter which style and mood you choose for your brand, having readable and legible text on your website is a must.
+No matter which font style, mood or pairing you choose for your brand, having readable and legible text on your website should be an overall guide.

 4. Don’t Fear the Classics